pentandra/lifepreserver/content/blog/what-is-genealogy/index.markdown

 all the help we can get.
 We need to cooperate with other research fields because they are trying to make sense of this world, too.
 We need their research and they need our research.

+Why, you say, would we need low-density particle physics research to help determine the political affiliations of my Civil War ancestor?
+Well, you never know, but we do need the physicist.
+They're human aren't they?
 {: .conclusion }

 [^life]: